1231301695/TT4L_G6_Requirements_Project/SRS.md

 - Students: Must be able to access grades, attendance, fee details, timetables, and submit feedback.
 They will primarily use mobile devices and require real-time notifications.
 - Parents: Can view academic results, fee status, timetables, and receive SMS/email alerts about tuition, attendance, or course registration changes.
 - Lecturers: Will manage course grading, attendance, and announcements through dedicated dashboards, with system alerts and visual performance tracking.
-- Administrators: Will oversee system integrations (e.g., CLiC, LMS), control permissions, manage backups, and resolve common support issues reported by users.
+- Administrators: Will oversee system integrations (e.g., CMS, LMS), control permissions, manage backups, and resolve common support issues reported by users.

 This software aligns with the overall goal of improving communication flow, increasing operational efficiency, and encouraging student accountability.
 By consolidating key academic functions into a single platform, the system will deliver greater transparency, faster information sharing, and improved access to university services for all stakeholders.